-Since our first clinic in March 2016, we have held 24 First Nations Wills Clinics and have assisted more than 325 First Nations clients with the preparation of over 770 estate documents.
-Sadly, our Wills Clinics have been significantly impacted by COVID-19, with our clinics on hold since 2020.
-With COVID-19 and its travel restrictions, we had to create new pathways to ensure our remote clients still had access to wills, however nothing beats face-to-face.
+Since our first clinic in March 2016, we have held numerous First Nations Wills Clinics and have assisted hundreds of First Nations clients with the preparation of estate documents.
 As much as we're offering a legal service, the Wills Clinic program is about trust-building, finding connection, community and sharing stories.
-We are busy planning and are excited to resume our First Nations Wills Clinic program in 2022.